 Year-round, anglers can catch red drum, redfish, speckled sea trout, sheepshead, black drum, blue marlin and flounder, just to name a few.
 And depending on the season, they can bring in tarpon, sharks and more offshore.

 South Carolina’s Hammock Coast® attracts some of the biggest professional fishing tournaments to its shores and rivers.
 Since 2005, our region has hosted the BASSMASTER Elite Series out of the Carroll Campbell Marine Complex.
 That tournament, which is televised on ESPN, draws thousands of fishing enthusiasts and culminates with an awards ceremony in front of a huge local crowd – and an international TV audience.
+The 2022 Strike King Bassmaster College Series National Championship is bringing nearly 250 college anglers to Georgetown and the Hammock Coast during Labor Day weekend.
 The annual Blue Marlin Tournament (part of the South Carolina Governor’s Cup Billfishing Series) has also been hosted at Georgetown Landing Marina for more than a half-century.
 Other fishing events have included the Georgetown Wahoo Challenge and the International Fishing Association’s Redfish Tour.